Images of the Prelude interface

 Ideally, Cover Pages would have been auto-generated, with no action required from an event organizer.
 However, considering factors such as page length, feature prioritization, and privacy settings, the need to configure Cover Pages arose.

 While straightforward, the configurator also contained some depth.
-The settings for certain features were simple.
-For example, the Schedule feature just needed the option to toggle on and off.
+The settings for most of the features were simple like the Schedule which just needed the option to toggle it on and off.

-Whereas, for a custom list feature, I wanted to give event organizers more options.
+Whereas with broader features like custom lists, I wanted to give event organizers more options.

 The Configurator could also be used to re-order features or turn them off altogether.
-This opened up new possibilities for event organizers.
+This opened up new possibilities.

-Even if an event organizer did not want to bother setting up their Cover Page, the page would still give end-users a succinct and informative place to download their guide.
-A Cover Page with all features disabled still offered more utility than "Download Pages."
+Even if an event organizer did not want to setup their guides Cover Page, it would still give end-users a succinct and informative place to download their guide.
+A Cover Page with all features disabled still offered more utility than their guides "Download Page" ever did.

 During its development, the executive and support teams were excited by the project's potential and requested we spin the feature out into a dashboard section, in addition to making Cover Pages a part of a guide's life cycle.

 Cover Pages has successfully replaced both Guides on the Web and Download Pages, streamlining Guidebook's promotional tools.
-It has also been utilized as a part of Guidebook's simplified login flow for magic links.
+It was also utilized as a part of Guidebook's simplified login flow for magic links.

 I'm excited to see what the future holds for Cover Pages.